Campbell Rose: Business career

 Other present and past appointments include the Melbourne Recital Centre, Victoria University Foundation, Early Childhood Management Services - a not-for-profit community childcare provider, Australia New Zealand Melanoma Trials Group, Founding Chairman of Australian Melanoma Consumer Alliance, and Founding Chairman Melbourne Melanoma Project Consumer Reference Group.
 Other appointments have also included: State Boating Council, Victorian Olympic Council Board, World Sailing Championship Management Board, International Sailing Federation and the Marine Board of Victoria.

 In 2018, Campbell inaugurated the Prime Ministers' Sporting Oration, an annual event in which a former Prime Minister delivers a speech which aims to inspire the nation through the common language of Australia: sport.
 The purpose of the Prime Ministers’ Sporting Oration is to raise funds for the benefit of grassroots and community sport – allocated to key cause areas nominated for that year.

 In 2022, Rose was put on extended leave from his role as CEO of VicTrack after the collapse of VicTrack project Eloque Pty Ltd, of which Campbell was also the CEO.
 VicTrack ordered Rose to cease contact with current and former VicTrack staff.

 In 2023, Rose's conduct at both Eloque and VicTrack were questioned by the Victorian Government's Auditor-General's Office, where the performance and conduct of the CEO was brought into disrepute.

+The Auditor-General's report found that Rose had spent ten months simultaneously acting as CEO of both VicTrack and Eloque, creating undisclosed conflicts of interest.
+The report found that Rose had overseen plans for a remuneration and equity scheme from which he personally would have benefited, without disclosing this arrangement.
+VicTrack chair Geraldine Gray stated in a formal response that the organisation's trust in Rose to commercialise the technology was misplaced and that his conduct was unacceptable.
+Rose disputed the findings, stating the Auditor-General's conclusions were fundamentally flawed and based on incomplete materials.
+Following 12 months of unexplained leave, Rose departed VicTrack in early 2023 after the collapse of the Eloque venture.